On the Aggression Diffusion Modeling and Minimization in Online Social Networks: Experimental Results

 \subsubsection{Competitive Aggression Minimization}

 With respect to $CAM$, the positive cascade should be similar to the negative one to compete in equal terms, i.e., for both $IC$ and $LT$ models, and both positive and negative cascades the chosen weighting scheme is \textit{Jaccard}.
 For the $IC$, the activation strategy is \textit{Cumulative}, and for $LT$ the threshold strategy is \textit{Aggression}.
-The experimentation comprises of the different seed strategies for the positive cascade, as well as the various healing mechanisms.
+The experimentation comprises of the different seed strategies for the positive cascade (\textit{All Aggressive}, \textit{Top Aggressive}, $SD$, $DD$ and $BD$), as well as the various healing mechanisms (\textit{Vaccination}, \textit{Aggression transfer}, \textit{Decaying transfer} and \textit{Hybrid}).

 Here, we focus on the best configurations of the modeling phase mentioned earlier.
 Figure~\ref{fig:ic_agg_evo_min} presents aggression evolution during the competitive cascade process, for various seed and healing strategies on the $IC$ models.
 Y-axis presents the ratio of loss or gain with respect to the case where no healing is applied.
-First, regarding the seed strategy of the positive cascade, \textit{Random} presents the best results for every healing mechanism reaching 57.8\% aggression reduction, while $DD$ follows with 57.3\% and $SD$ and \textit{All Aggressive} come last.
-Thus, \textit{Random} is the best option when computational cost is important, while $DD$ could be chosen if stability is necessary.

-With respect to the healing strategies, regardless of the positive seed strategy, \textit{Transfer} presents the worst performance with a best-case reduction of 8\%, due to the simple aggression score transferring, no matter the result on the corresponding node.
-The rest of the healing mechanisms perform similarly, irrespectively of the seed strategy.
-In particular, \textit{Vaccination} is the most dominant mechanism, achieving 57.3\% aggression reduction, while \textit{Decaying transfer} and \textit{Hybrid} follow with $\sim$57\%.
+First, regarding the seed strategy of the positive cascade, $BD$ presents the best results for every healing mechanism reaching 61.2\% aggression reduction, while \textit{Random} and $DD$ follow with $\sim 20\%$, due to the simple aggression score transferring, no matter the result on the corresponding node.
+The rest of the healing mechanisms perform similarly, irrespective of the seed strategy.
+In particular, \textit{Vaccination} is the most dominant mechanism in all seed strategies achieving 61.2\% aggression reduction, apart from $BD$ where \textit{Decaying transfer} is equally efficient.
+For the majority of the seed strategies though \textit{Decaying transfer} and \textit{Hybrid} follow \textit{Vaccination} with $\sim$57\%.
 These results are intuitive, since \textit{Vaccination} makes the strong assumption that nodes get completely healed, whereas \textit{Decaying transfer} is a more relaxed and realistic version of \textit{Vaccination}, and \textit{Hybrid} lies in between them.
+Last, the odd case of $BD$ - where \textit{Decaying transfer} and \textit{Vaccination} are equally strong - implies that the specific seed strategy for the positive cascade is so efficient, that the actual differences in the healing mechanisms are of lesser importance.